King Records (United States)

-King Records was an American label founded in 1943 by Syd Nathan in Cincinnati, Ohio, United States.
+King Records is an American label founded in 1943 by Syd Nathan in Cincinnati, Ohio, United States.
 The label owned several divisions, including Federal Records, which launched the career of James Brown.
 It released original material until 1975.

 History

-Initially King specialized in country music, at the time known as hillbilly music.
+King Records first specialized in country music, then called hillbilly music.
 King advertised, "If it's a King, It's a Hillbilly – If it's a Hillbilly, it's a King."
 One of the label's hits was "I'm Using My Bible for a Road Map" by Reno and Smiley.
 Important recordings in this field were done by the Delmore Brothers and Wayne Raney.
 The Delmores and Moon Mullican played a country-boogie style that was similar to rockabilly.
 Several King artists, such as Bill Beach, are in the Rockabilly Hall of Fame.

-Queen Records was the "Race Records" division of King Records and was also owned by Syd Nathan.
+Queen Records was the "race records" division of King Records and was also owned by Syd Nathan.
 It was founded in 1943 and was eventually folded into King.

 King also owned Federal Records, which launched the career of James Brown.
-The label hired Ralph Bass and recorded R&B musicians such as Hank Ballard & The Midnighters, Roy Brown, Valerie Carr, Champion Jack Dupree, Ivory Joe Hunter, Joe Tex, Johnny "Guitar" Watson, and Otis Williams and the Charms.
+The label hired Ralph Bass and recorded R&B musicians such as Hank Ballard & the Midnighters, Roy Brown, Valerie Carr, Champion Jack Dupree, Ivory Joe Hunter, Joe Tex, Johnny "Guitar" Watson, and Otis Williams and the Charms.
 King had a long legal suit against James Brown after he repeatedly violated his contract with the company.

 King bought De Luxe Records (in 1952) and Bethlehem Records (in 1962).
 In 1951, Federal Records made the crossover of an R&B record into the white pop music charts with Billy Ward and the Dominoes' "Sixty Minute Man" (Federal 12022).
 It reached number 17 on the Billboard pop chart and number 1 in the R&B chart.

 King mixed the country and R&B sides of the label.
 Many of its country singers, such as Moon Mullican, the Delmore Brothers, Hawkshaw Hawkins, and Zeb Turner, covered the label's R&B songs, such as "Grandpa Stole My Baby", "Rocket to the Moon", "Bloodshot Eyes", and "I Got Loaded".
 R&B artists recorded country songs, such as Bubber Johnson's "Keep a Light in the Window for Me".